-Vaccination is one of the many ways you can help protect your loved ones every day
+Vaccination is one of the many ways you can help protect your loved ones against certain potentially serious diseases every day

 Vaccines are one of the greatest public health success stories in history

-They help protect against more than 25 diseases.
+They help protect against more than 20 potentially life-threatening diseases.

-We commend and support the efforts of global health stakeholders, including the World Health Organization, in raising awareness about the importance of vaccination and helping to prevent infectious diseases around the world.
+We recognize and support the many global health stakeholders, including the World Health Organization, for their efforts in raising awareness about the importance of vaccination and helping prevent infectious diseases around the world.

-Broader vaccination coverage has eradicated smallpox and significantly decreased the incidence of some vaccine-preventable diseases.
+Broader vaccination coverage along with other public health measures have eradicated smallpox and significantly decreased the incidence of other vaccine-preventable diseases.

-We are working with a variety of partners to help recover vaccination rates impacted by the pandemic, build confidence in vaccination and enable broader access to vaccination services.
+But, we can’t be successful alone.
+That’s why we are working with a variety of stakeholders to help recover vaccination rates impacted by the pandemic, build trust in vaccination and enable equitable global access to vaccination services for everyone who can benefit from them.
 Our approach includes global, national and local engagement.
-To us, protecting public health is more than a business decision – it is a shared mission.

-Merck and its legacy companies have a 100-year history of innovation and commitment to preventing disease by discovering, developing and delivering vaccines.
+Merck and its legacy companies have a 130+ year history of innovation and commitment to helping prevent disease by discovering, developing, supplying and delivering vaccines.

 To keep pace with the ever-evolving disease landscape, we go where the need is to find new ways to address complex public health problems.
 We continue to invest in groundbreaking research and breakthrough technologies to help protect against potentially life-altering vaccine-preventable diseases.